sunglocto/pi/README.md

 You can file an issue and explain the problem you are having.

 If you would like a more instant method of communication, join the [pi XMPP room.](xmpp:pi@room.sunglocto.net?join)

+## αρμονία
+(compatibility)

+Pi has guaranteed support for the following operating systems:
+- Windows 10 and up
+- Most modern GNU/Linux installations

+Pi has experimental support for the following operating system:
+- Android

+Pi has not been tested on, but has been built on, the following operating systems:
+- FreeBSD
+- MacOS

+Pi most likely does **not** have support for the following operating systems:
+- Other BSDs
+- 32-bit systems
+- iOS

+If you use Pi on a specific operating system and it does not work, file an issue and describe the problem you have having.

 ## μαρτυρίες
 (testimonials)